 - Introduce yourself don't make the assumption that they will be able to recall your name if they are a long time client/customer - Speak clearly and slowly allow the person additional time to process what you are saying.
-It can take a person living with dementia 7 times longer to process information - Be aware of your non-verbal messages: facial expressions, tone of voice, gestures, eye contact - Be patient, reduce distractions, listen give the person your undivided attention, show respect - Provide visual cues/landmarks if you are giving directions.
-Label items such as the emergency bag, have a clear written plan to aid with memory. - If you are on the phone with a person with dementia you can use many of the same strategies as listed above: ask people to look for items you need them to reference, ensure you are speaking slowly and clearly, take notes so you can put the clues together, ask them to repeat, and take their time as needed
+It can take a person living with dementia 7 times longer to process information

+- Use short, simple sentences avoid asking open-ended questions.
+Instead try to provide the person with choices (e.g. would you like the or the ?) - Be aware of your non-verbal messages: facial expressions, tone of voice, gestures, eye contact - Be patient, reduce distractions, listen give the person your undivided attention, show respect - Provide visual cues/landmarks if you are giving directions.
+Label items such as the emergency bag, have a clear written plan to aid with memory - If you are on the phone with a person with dementia you can use many of the same strategies as listed above: ask people to look for items you need them to reference, ensure you are speaking slowly and clearly, take notes so you can put the clues together, ask them to repeat, and take their time as needed